See the Best Dressed Grammys Stars

 Jennifer Lopez

-J-Lo made a serious statement in this pastel gown and matching hat at the 2019 Grammy Awards.
+J-Lo made a serious statement in this pastel Ralph & Russo gown, matching hat and NIWAKA jewels at the 2019 Grammy Awards.

 Chelsea Lauren/REX/Shutterstock